-This list of plant-based proteins is a quick look at the many different types of foods you can choose for your plant-based teen.
-Focus on variety throughout the day to make sure your adolescent’s nutrition is well rounded.
+There are many different types of foods you can choose for your plant-based teen.
+Focus on variety throughout the day to make sure your adolescent’s nutrition is well rounded from several different plant-based protein sources.
 They can even have fun tracking their food choices with the two-week Powerful Plant Protein Tracker that comes with additional food ideas.

 Legumes are a versatile, flavorful, and low-cost protein option.
 You can buy dry beans or peas and cook your own, or buy cans of whole legumes or refried beans.
 If using canned, look for those low in sodium.
 Each type of legume has its own unique nutrient profile.
 Below is a list of the protein content of different varieties per ½ cup cooked serving.
 See which ones your teen likes best!
 (1)

 With 21 grams of plant-protein per cup, chickpea flour is one of our favorites on this list of plant-based proteins.
 It’s a high protein flour option with a hearty, dense texture.
 It can be used as a baking substitution for half of the wheat flour in pancakes, pizza crusts, or other baked goods.
 Start experimenting!

 Tofu is made from curdled soybeans and has 27 grams of protein per cup.
 It comes in different consistencies, from extra firm to silken.
 If your teen has a tough time with one texture, try another.
 Add to stir-fries, use in soups or salads, use in sandwiches, marinate and bake, or make vegan scrambled eggs by mixing turmeric and crumbled tofu in a skillet.
 You can use a cast iron skillet* for an added iron boost.